instantlinux/docker-tools/k8s/README.md

 Check /var/log/syslog, and the output logs of pods that you can access via the Kubernetes console, to troubleshoot problems.

+Credentials can be kept in a local git repo; invoke _make sops sops_gen_gpg_ to install sops and create your private key.
+Once you've done that, add new secrets by invoking _make secrets/keyname.yml_.
+Upload them to Kubernetes by invoking _make secrets/keyname_.
+Manage their contents and lifecycle using the _sops_ command.
+This tool also supports cloud key-managers like KMS, but gpg is suitable for bare-metal data center setups.

 ### Additional notes